-If you’d like to learn more about our Mindbody Black Alliance Employee Resource Group, our efforts, and how diversity, equity, and inclusivity come to life at Mindbody, please visit the DEI Resource Center.
+If you’d like to learn more about our Mindbody Black Alliance Employee Resource Group, our efforts, and how diversity, equity, and inclusivity come to life at Mindbody, please visit the DEIB Resource Center.

 Join our growing wellness community on Instagram.